aembke/fred.rs/README.md

 To enable logs use the environment variable `RUST_LOG` with a value of `trace`, `debug`, `warn`, `error`, or `info`.
 See the documentation for [env_logger](http://rust-lang-nursery.github.io/log/env_logger/) for more information.

 When a client is initialized it will generate a unique client name with a prefix of `fred-`.
-This name will appear in all logging statements on the client in order to associate client and server operations if logging is enabled on both.
+This name will appear in all logging statements on the client.

 ## Compile Time Features